0xhilSa/tenop/README.md

-cuTen
+tenOp

-Lightweight tensor computation library with CUDA backend
+A lightweight & minimalist tensor computation library with CUDA backend